 (May 2009) As on many secondary routes much of the infrastructure survived for far longer than the locomotives and rolling stock that they had protected over the years.
 But even these seemingly permanent fixtures become redundant and disappear.
 So it was that at approximately 23.45pm on Friday May 22nd 2009 the Nuneaton - Coventry line came under a T3 possession, the last train to be signalled by Hawkesbury Lane box was an Up Freightliner service (23.30pm apx) heading to Southampton, later on that evening all the semaphore signals and other equipment were taken down by contractors and the commissioning of the new LED signalling equipment was underway.
 By late Saturday afternoon the signal box was locked up for the last time and all the windows boarded up.
 Presumably by Tuesday May 26th normal services had resumed with the line now under control of the West Midlands signalling centre.

 The three photographs below come from the final days of the signalbox.
-The left view shows dmu 153325 taken from the signalbox on March 29th 2009 as it heads towards Coventry, the site of the station being amply covered by vegetation.
+The top view shows multiple unit 153325 taken from the signalbox on March 29th 2009 as it heads towards Coventry, the site of the station being amply covered by vegetation.
 The center view shows the Hawkesbury panel on December 10th 2008, with a small selection of model railway items on the shelf beneath the panel.
-The right views shows the boarded up signalbox on May 25th 2009.
+The bottom views shows the boarded up signalbox on May 25th 2009.

 The three views below and the May 2009 notes are graciously provided by Anthony Sutton.